 Combined and left untreated for longer periods, these two types of carbon deposits can lead to engine damage that in extreme cases would be easier to replace the engine.
 A crazy thought for something that can truly be kept in check.

-Engine carbon cleaning is a non-harmful procedure that breaks off carbon deposits from your engine's internal components and helps to eliminate them.
+Engine carbon cleaning is a non-harmful procedure that breaks off carbon deposits from your engine's internals and helps eliminate them.
 It sounds easy and in most cases it is.
-A typical car needs a 30 minute session to eliminate anywhere between 40% and 90% of carbon deposits depending on engine condition and how long these carbon deposits have left to wreak their havoc on the internals.
+A typical car needs a 30 minute session to eliminate anywhere between 40% and 90% of carbon deposits.
+The percentage depends on the engine condition and how long these carbon deposits were left to wreak their havoc.

 Treat your car to a an engine carbon cleaning if you desire to restore performance, reduce emissions, make the engine run smoother and quieter (as it did when it was new) or restore mpg.
 Other perks also include cleaning piston crowns, valves, turbo vanes and EGR valves.